Updated March 2020

 You may also designate an authorized agent to submit requests on your behalf.
 If you do so, you will be required to verify your identity by providing us with certain personal information as described above.
 Additionally, we will also require that you provide the agent with written permission to act on your behalf, and we will deny the request if the agent is unable to submit proof to us that you have authorized them to act on your behalf.

 If you exercise any of the rights explained in this Notice, we will continue to treat you fairly.

 Policies and Practices Regarding the Confidentiality and Security of Such Personal Data

-Only Taconic employees who need to know such information are authorized to access an Investor’s (or former Investor’s) personal data, and Taconic also requires its affiliates and service providers to limit employee access to the data.
-In addition, Taconic has implemented security policies and procedures designed to safeguard Investors’ personal data against loss or theft, and against unauthorized access, disclosure, copying, use or modification.
-Taconic retains the personal data of investors for at least the length of time required by applicable laws, provided that Taconic ensures the confidentiality of such personal data and such personal data is only processed as necessary for the purpose(s) specified in the applicable law requiring its storage or as otherwise permitted.
+Only Taconic employees who need to know such information are authorized to access personal data, and Taconic also requires its affiliates and service providers to limit employee access to the data.
+In addition, Taconic has implemented reasonable security policies and procedures designed to safeguard personal data against loss or theft, and against unauthorized access, disclosure, copying, use or modification.
+Taconic retains the personal data of Investors for at least the length of time required by applicable laws, provided that Taconic ensures the confidentiality of such personal data and such personal data is only processed as necessary for the purpose(s) specified in the applicable law requiring its storage or as otherwise permitted.

 Getting In Touch

-If you have any questions or comments about this notice, the ways in which we collect and use your personal information, your choices and rights regarding such use, or wish to exercise your privacy rights under European or Cayman law, please do not hesitate to contact us at:
+If you have any questions or comments about this notice, the ways in which we collect and use your personal information, your choices and rights regarding such use, wish to exercise your privacy rights under European, Cayman, or California law, or would like to request changes to any of your personal data, please do not hesitate to contact us at: